-Public and Private Water Utility Contractors or other entities who have completed the “8 hour OSHA Class II Asbestos Training: Asbestos Cement Pipe (ACP) Worker Safety” course found at 454 CMR 28.04 or a course similar in length and content reviewed and approved in writing by DLS, provided that the owner, operator and contractor comply with the following provisions and procedures.
+Public and Private Utility Contractors or other entities who have completed the “8 hour OSHA Class II Asbestos Training: Asbestos Cement Pipe (ACP) Worker Safety” course found at 454 CMR 28.05 or a course similar in length and content reviewed and approved in writing by the Department shall comply with the following provisions and procedures.

+Complete a survey as required under 310 CMR 7.15(12A)(b).

+Asbestos-cement pipe shall be handled in a manner that will minimize the risk of making it friable ACM or releasing asbestos dust into the environment, and with minimal disturbance.

 Expose the asbestos cement pipe without disturbing the pipe.
 Excavate no closer than 6 inches of the pipe.
 Carefully uncover the remainder of the soil surrounding the pipe by hand or with a shovel.

-An assessment shall be made by the Competent Person to determine if the pipe is damaged, cracked or broken.
+An assessment shall be made by a person trained per 454 CMR 28.05(9) to determine if the pipe is damaged, cracked or broken.

 Not Damaged (intact and not deteriorated):